Respect Party: Early electoral campaigns: 2004–05

 Galloway sought to unseat the sitting Labour MP, Oona King, and the ensuing campaign for the seat has been cited as "one of the most acrimonious in recent history".
 King accused Galloway of sexual impropriety, although was later forced to retract those allegations.
 She alleged that she had been the victim of antisemitism from Respect supporters after having been pelted with eggs at a Jewish memorial service.
 She also claimed that Respect canvassers had urged Muslims not to vote for her because she is Jewish.
-Respect threatened legal action if King repeated the claim.
+Respect threatened legal action if King repeated the claim; John Rees, national secretary of Respect, said "George Galloway and everyone in Respect has a long record of fighting anti-semitism - longer I suspect than Oona King.
+This kind of rubbish is libellous.
+Oona King should be more cognisant of the dangers, having already paid out two sets of libel writs to George."

 Respect won 0.3% of the national vote, with an average of 6.8% of the vote in the constituencies it had contested; 17 of its candidates failed to have their deposits returned.
 However, Galloway won the seat of Bethnal Green and Bow by a narrow margin of 823 votes.
 Galloway's surprise victory provided much momentum for his party.
 His victory represented the first time that a party to the left of Labour had won a seat in the Houses of Parliament since 1951.
 Respect also did well in several other constituencies, coming second to Labour in both West Ham and East Ham, and also securing second place in Birmingham Sparkbrook and Small Heath, where Yaqoob had been its candidate, securing 27.5% of the vote.

 Respect made "rapid progress", aided by growing finances and the existing campaign experience of the far left.
 By the end of 2005, in the London Borough of Newham, two Labour and one Liberal Democrat councillor had defected to Respect.
 By December 2005, it had an official membership of 5,674.
 Galloway, however, told Decca Aitkenhead in April 2012 for a Guardian profile that Respect, at its peak, only had about 3–4,000 members.
 Its university wing, Student Respect, claimed by 2007 to have branches in over fifty campuses across England and Wales.
-Benedek suggested that this probably made it the fastest growing student political group in the UK.
+Benedek suggested that this probably made it the fastest-growing student political group in the UK.
 The SWP's student group, the Socialist Worker Student Society (SWSS), encouraged its members to join Respect and became largely dormant.